Control the birthrate of unwanted animals

 The Proof Is in the Numbers

 PAWS Chicago was founded in 1997.
 That year, 42,561 animals in Chicago were euthanized.
-Since then, we have seen an 80 percent decrease in the number of pets killed.
-In 2016, the number of pets euthanized was below 9,000.
+Since then, we have seen an incredible decrease in the number of pets killed.
 We attribute much of this decrease to the success of spay/neuter services and education, which lowered the number of animals entering the shelter system.

 There are still nearly 9,000 homeless pets killed annually in Chicago and thousands more in surrounding communities.